HAPPY MOTHER’S DAY 2023!!!

 There’s a plaque posted on the fence.
 Here’s what it said:

-To be clear, if it’s confusing, this is not the home where the famous art heist took place.
-However, I have visited the Gardner Museum, and it is the coolest place ever.
+Again, this is not the home where the famous art heist took place.
+However, I have visited the Gardner Museum four times, and it is the coolest place ever.

 I took this photo of John Singer Sargent’s Spanish Dancer when I was there in May 2017